AzharMobeen/weblogic-shared-lib/README.md

     	</dependency>

 That's it.
-Now all the dependencies and resources those are in weblogic-shared-lib folder containing will be available for all the project those will include in weblogic.xml file.
+Now all the dependencies and resources those are in weblogic-shared-lib folder containing will be available for all the project those will include this **shared lib** in weblogic.xml file.

-Please make sure shared lib should be deployed as weblogic shared lib and status is active. then deploye your project.
+Please make sure shared lib should be deployed as **weblogic shared lib** and status is active. then deploye your project.